Paloma Recipe: Our Crafted Version

 - Añejo, on the other hand, stays in the barrel for one to three years.
 This extra time intensifies the flavor, notes and color, resulting in a richer taste.

-For the perfect classic Paloma, choose a Reposado or any good quality Blanco tequila (100% agave).
+For the perfect Paloma, we prefer to use a good quality Blanco tequila (100% agave).

 Although the traditional recipe calls for grapefruit soda, many bartenders are increasingly opting for fresh grapefruit juice.
 It’s crisp and easy to make.
 If fresh is your thing, you can complement the fresh grapefruit juice with unflavored sparkling water for the bubbly effect.

-Along with the grapefruit juice, it’s time to squeeze the fresh lime juice.
-The lime adds to Paloma’s tart profile.
+Along with the grapefruit juice, it’s time to squeeze the fresh lemon juice.
+The lemon adds to Paloma’s tart profile.
 However, you can always add a sweetener, like agave or simple syrup, that can help you balance these tart notes.

 Strawberry Ginger Paloma